 These submission types are summarized in the following table:

 Progress report every 12 months, or as determined by the IACUC

 Significant or Minor Change to existing project

 A memo describing the change(s) and appropriate appendices

 III.
 Preparation of Protocol

-- Current forms for new protocols and three year renewals, can be obtained from the RPO webpages
+- Current forms for new protocols and DeNovo (three year) renewals, can be obtained from the Coeus IACUC Protocol Submission page,

 or by contacting RPO at 863-6303 or via IACUC@brown.edu.
 To request approval for significant or minor changes to an ongoing project, an optional form is available on our webpages which outlines the necessary information the IACUC requires.
 The amendment submission should be sent to the IACUC requesting the changes and providing the rationale for them.
 Depending on the nature of the change, appropriate appendices may be required.
 See the RPO webpages for information on when appendices are needed.